Novalis: Birth and early background

 Novalis's early education was strongly influenced by Pietism.
 His father was a member of the Herrnhuter Unity of Brethren branch of the Moravian Church and maintained a strict pietist household.
-Until the age of nine, he was taught by private tutors who were trained in pietist theology; subsequently, he attended a Herrnhut school in Neudietendorf for three years.
+Until the age of nine, Novalis was taught by private tutors who were trained in pietist theology; subsequently, he attended a Herrnhut school in Neudietendorf for three years.

 When he was twelve, Novalis was put under the charge of his uncle Gottlob Friedrich Wilhelm Freiherr von Hardenberg (1728-1800), Land commander of the Teutonic Order, who lived at his rural estate in Lucklum.
 Novalis's uncle introduced him to the late Rococo world, where Novalis was exposed to enlightenment ideas as well as the contemporary literature of his time, including the works of the French Encyclopedists, Goethe, Lessing and Shakespeare.
 At seventeen, Novalis attended the Martin Luther Gymnasium in Eisleben, near Weissenfels where his family had moved in 1785.
 At the gymnasium, he learned rhetoric and ancient literature.

-Jena, Leipzig, Wittenberg: Legal Studies
+Jena, Leipzig, Wittenberg: legal studies

 Between 1790 and 1794, Novalis went to university to study law.
 He first attended the University of Jena.
 While there, he studied Immanuel Kant's philosophy under Karl Reinhold, and it was there that he first became acquainted with Fichte's philosophy.
 He also developed a close relationship with playwright and philosopher Schiller.
 Novalis attended Schiller's lectures on history and tended to Schiller when he was suffering from a particularly severe flare-up of his chronic tuberculosis.
-In 1791, he published his first work, a poem dedicated to Schiller, "Klagen eines Jünglings" ("Lament of a Youth"), in the magazine Neue Teutsche Merkur, an act that was partly responsible for Novalis's father withdrawing him from Jena and looking into another university where Novalis would attend more carefully to his studies.
-In the following year, Novalis's younger brother, Erasmus enrolled at the University of Leipzig, and Novalis went with him to continue his legal studies.
-It was at this time that he met the literary critic Friedrich Schlegel, the younger brother of August.
-Friedrich became one of Novalis' closest lifetime friends.
+In 1791, he published his first work, a poem dedicated to Schiller, "Klagen eines Jünglings" ("Lament of a Youth"), in the magazine Der Neue Teutsche Merkur, an act that was partly responsible for Novalis's father withdrawing him from Jena and looking into another university where Novalis would attend more carefully to his studies.
+In the following year, Novalis's younger brother, Erasmus, enrolled at the University of Leipzig, and Novalis went with him to continue his legal studies.
+In 1792, he met the literary critic Friedrich Schlegel, the younger brother of August.
+Friedrich became one of Novalis's closest lifetime friends.
 A year later, Novalis matriculated to the University of Wittenberg where he completed his law degree.